flare-foundation/fasset-closed-beta/README.md

 ## Prerequisites

-> **Working Directory**
-> All actions should be executed from this directory; navigating elsewhere is unnecessary.
+ℹ️ All actions should be executed from this directory; navigating elsewhere is unnecessary.

-> **Operating System Requirement**
-> Linux operating system preferred. macOS also may work, but use at your own risk.
+💻 Linux operating system preferred. macOS also may work, but use at your own risk.

-> **Communication**
-> All communication regarding the scenario schedule will be communicated on Telegram.
+⌨️ All communication regarding the scenario schedule will be communicated on Telegram.

 ## First Time Setup